i-VRESSE/workflow-builder/docs/schema.md

 ```

 Only supports simple const condition with one or more properties and not complex conditions like patterns.
 Also only a single if/tnen/else block per object is supported.
 It can be combined with [groups](uiSchema.md#uigroup).
+Also only supported with `additionalProperties: true` present in the schema.